dthpulse/vagrant-for-testing-ceph/README.md

 To login to the servers as root user use storage-automation key.

-For Build Validation it's enough to follow steps:
+For Build Validation it's enough to follow steps described in:

 - [Preparing for Build Validation tests](#preparing-for-build-validation-tests)